OWASP/owasp-mastg/weaknesses/MASVS-CRYPTO/MASWE-0009.md

 ## Impact

 - **Risk of Brute-Force Attacks**:
-With a shorter key length, the number of possible combinations decreases, increasing the likelihood of an attacker successfully cracking the encryption through brute force method.
-Not only the length, but also if the PRNG was having a predictable input.
+A shorter key length increases the likelihood of an attacker successfully cracking the encryption using brute force attacks; not only the length, but also whether the PRNG had a predictable input can be exploited in brute force attacks.

 - **Loss of  Confidentiality**:
-Encryption is utilized to safeguard the confidentiality of data, allowing only authorized users to access it.
-Weak encryption keys can enable attackers to obtain encrypted information and exploit it.
+Encryption is used to safeguard the confidentiality of data so that only authorized users can access it.
+Weak encryption keys can allow attackers to obtain encrypted information for disclosure and unauthorized access.

 - **Loss of Integrity**:
 Weak cryptographic key generation can undermine the integrity of data, as it creates a vulnerability that attackers can exploit to tamper with or alter the information.